Expanding Capacity for an In-use EVS Disk

 The expansion page is displayed.

-5. Set the Add Capacity (GiB) parameter and click Next.
+5. Set the New Capacity parameter and click Next.

 6. On the Details page, check the disk details.

-After the specifications are submitted, go back to the disk list page.
+After the configuration is submitted, go back to the disk list page.

 7. In the disk list, view the capacity of the target disk.